Multiple ICE impersonation arrests made during nationwide immigration crackdown

 “What we’re seeing here is we have leadership at the top that dehumanizes people who are immigrants and now this is the outcome of that dehumanizing,” Hernández Rivera said.
 “You end up having a violation of people’s rights, people see and hear this and they feel emboldened to go against immigrants.”

-CNN’s Nick Valencia, Devon Sayers, Shawn Nottingham, Nayeli Jaramillo-Plata, and Lex Harvey contributed to this report.
+CNN’s Devon Sayers, Shawn Nottingham, Nayeli Jaramillo-Plata, and Lex Harvey contributed to this report.

 The-CNN-Wire